LANE’S PRINCE ALBERT APPLE TREE

 This variety has very good disease resistance, especially to scab.
 When other apple trees end up with marked fruit because of scab a Lane’s Prince Albert will in all likelihood remain unmarked.
 It also has good resistance to canker.

 Occasionally it can suffer from mildew.
-This affects young leaf shoots at first and appears as a white / light grey powder like coating.
+This affects young leaf shoots at first and appear as a white / light grey powder like coating.
 If left untreated it will spread to older leaves and the fruit.
 See the picture below for an example of how it looks on young shoots.

 Repeated attacks of this fungus can weaken apple trees considerably reducing the crop of apples.
 The primary cause is an uneven supply of water and a crowded centre to the tree preventing air circulation.
 Mulching around the base of the tree especially at the edges of the canopy will preserve water and help ensure a constant an even supply.
 Click here for our page dedicated to identifying and preventing Powdery Mildew.